General Payment Questions

 Can I use my insurance to cover clinical massage or Gyrotonic?

 Insurance does not cover spa type massage, but depending on your plan benefits, you may have coverage for active clinical massage therapy or Gyrotonic therapy.
 You must first be a patient of one of our chiropractors to be eligible since it can only be covered if it is part of a therapeutic treatment plan.
-This currently only applies to in-network insurance companies.

 What is the self-pay price of massage therapy or Gyrotonic ?